wp-plugins/widget4call/readme.txt

 == Description ==

-Widget4Call is a **Click to Call and a Web Call Back solution** which allow yours customers to easily and freely contact you.
+Widget4Call is a **Click to Call and a Web Call Back solution** which allows yours customers to easily and freely contact you on the phone.

 You can easily add a call button in your WordPress website.
 Yours customers don't need to install any software.
-You receive all calls in your phone, **don't need to insatll software**.
+You receive calls on your phone, **don't need to insatll software**.

 == Installation ==